solliancenet/dp-203-v2/Instructions/Labs/11/README.md

         CustomerId >= 900000
     ```

-    The query should execute within about a minute.
+    The query should execute within about 90 seconds.
 All that would remain to complete the process would be to delete the `Sale_Heap` table and rename `Sale_Heap_v2` to `Sale_Heap`.

 3. Compare the previous operation with a classical delete: